Charu-Gupta-2708/Data_projects_TripleTen/Saving Superstore/README.md

 This was the 4rd project I worked on in the TripleTen BIA program.

-Description: The project task was to review the Superstore’s operations and increase its profitability to avoid bankruptcy.The dataset of Superstore was provided by TripleTen.Data was downloaded I first explored the dataset ,cleaned by importing in tableau by using calculated field
+🔗Description: The project task was to review the Superstore’s operations and increase its profitability to avoid bankruptcy.The dataset of Superstore was provided by TripleTen.Data was downloaded I first explored the dataset ,cleaned by importing in tableau by using calculated field

-Objectives:
+🔗Objectives:

 1.To identify the important centers of profit and loss for the superstore any two pairs of dimensions.